a2stuff/a2d/tests/README.md

 * `MODEL` - the system type, e.g. `"apple2ee"`, `"apple2gsr1"` etc
 * `MODELARGS` - slot and other configuration, e.g. `"-sl2 mouse"`
   * A slot can be emptied with empty single-quoted string, e.g. `-sl6 ''`
+  * Note that MAME's defaults for each model are different.
+See the [MAMEDEV Page](https://wiki.mamedev.org/index.php/Driver:Apple_II#The_default_configurations) for specifics.
 * `DISKARGS` - disk configuration, e.g. `"-hard1 a2d.hdv"`
   * NOTE: This is parsed as space-delimited pairs and the second argument is copied to a temp directory so that the original disk images are not modified
 * `RESOLUTION` - defaults to `"560x384"`; for IIgs should be set to `"704x462"`
-* `WAITFORDESKTOP` - defaults to `true`, set to `false` for the rare tests that shouldn't wait for DeskTop to be ready before starting the script
+* `WAITFORDESKTOP` - defaults to `true`; set it to `false` for the rare tests that shouldn't wait for DeskTop to be ready before starting the script
-* `CHECKAUXMEMORY` - defaults to `true`, set to `false` for the rare tests that run on an Apple IIe without an 80 column card
+* `CHECKAUXMEMORY` - defaults to `true`; set it to `false` for the rare tests that run on an Apple IIe without an 80 column card

-These variables can be used:
+These environment variables can be used:

 * `HARDIMG` has the path to the 800K package disk
 * `FLOP1IMG` has the path to the 140K package disk #1 (desktop)